21-Day Racial Equity Habit Building Challenge©

 Research racial justice speakers and see who might be coming to your local university, church, community center, or speaker series.

-Take a course or workshop.
+Take a course.
 Community Colleges and Adult Education Centers are a great place to find a course about social justice issues.
+Here are just a few to get you going:

 Though many people want to jump to action sooner instead of later, action without a vigorous self-education, self-reflection, and multiracial coalition can unexpectedly reproduce the very power and privilege dynamics we seek to interrupt.
 That said, sometimes acting immediately is called for.
 Welcome to the messy, imperfect world of challenging the status quo!
 Here are a few actions that you might consider: